 - Act fairly, ethically and honestly in all dealings with Council; - Not to disclose confidential Council information; - Not to exert pressure nor influence on Council Staff or Councillors that may cause them to waiver from Council's Codes of Conduct; - Not to directly or indirectly canvass support from an elected Councillor or staff member of Council during a formal tender period.
-Doing so will result in disqualification from the process; - Not to engage in any form of collusive practice; - To abide by relevant legislative processes and industry codes of practice in all procurement and tendering dealings; - To have respect for the obligation of Council staff and Councillors to act in accordance with this Statement of Business Ethics; - Commit to not offer Council staff or Councillors inducements or incentives such as money, gifts, benefits, entertainment or employment opportunities; - Ensure that all sub-contractors and other people engaged by the supplier or business partner are aware of this statement and the consequences of breaching it.
+Doing so will result in disqualification from the process; - Not to engage in any form of collusive practice; - To abide by relevant legislative processes, regulations and industry codes of practice (in particular, approvals, procurement, child safety and modern slavery) in all procurement and tendering dealings; - To have respect for the obligation of Council staff and Councillors to act in accordance with this Statement of Business Ethics; - Commit to not offer Council staff or Councillors inducements or incentives such as money, gifts, benefits, entertainment or employment opportunities; - Take all reasonable measures to prevent unethical occurrences within your own supply chain; - Provide accurate and reliable information when requested and maintain records of all dealings with Council; - Not discuss Council business or information with the media; - Manage business risks to our satisfaction; - Assist Council in providing a safe and healthy working environment; - Respect the environment and have sustainable practices in the use of resources and waste management; - Only use Council's equipment, resources and information for its proper and agreed purposes and respect each other Intellectual Property (IP) rights; - Ensure that all sub-contractors and other people engaged by the supplier or business partner are aware of this statement and the consequences of breaching it.